 - Warm socks

 - Extra pair of shoes to put by the window for the Icelandic Yule Lads

 What to do in December

 Visit a Cozy Café in Reykjavik

 Reykjavik offers so many great options when it comes to cafés.
 Meeting up with friends for a cup of coffee downtown is the perfect way to enjoy a chilly December afternoon.
 We don’t have any large international chains, such as Starbucks, but we do have small charming cafés owned by locals.
-To help you choose which café you should visit read our blog about top cozy cafés in Reykjavik here.
+To help you choose which café you should visit read our blog about top cozy cafés inhere.

 Go to a Christmas market

 There is certainly no shortage of Christmas markets induring the month of December and it is the perfect way to get into the .
 Heidmork Nature Reserve hosts a truly unique Christmas market each year.
 It’s a great way to experience local culture.
 Located in a wooded preserve just a short drive from , the market offers live music, local food traditions, locally made handicrafts, a café … and there’s the possibility to meet the Icelandic Yule lads that sometimes show up to dance around the Christmas tree.

 Go Shopping in Reykjavik.